At CustomEyes, we treat and mitigate eye care emergencies as much as possible.

-In spite of confusion, it’s important to know what merits a trip to a hospital emergency room.
-This is especially true with the current public health protocols due to the COVID-19 pandemic.
+Despite the confusion, it’s important to know what merits a trip to a hospital emergency room (ER).
+This is especially true with public health protocols due to the COVID-19 pandemic.

 What’s Considered Emergency Eye Care?

-Eye emergencies are any abrupt problems with the eye or changes in vision.
-These sudden problems or changes to ocular or visual health could arise with or without an easily identifiable cause.
+Eye care emergencies are any abrupt problems with the eye or changes in vision.
+These ocular or visual health problems or changes could arise with or without an easily identifiable cause.

-Events like eye trauma or chemical injury are easy examples of obvious cause.
-Sudden loss of vision, red eye, or flashing lights in your visual field have no easily identifiable cause.
-Vision deterioration in this second group won’t always be the result of something wrong with your eyes.
+Events like eye trauma and chemical injury are easy examples of clear cause.
+However, sudden vision loss, red eye and flashing lights in your visual field have no easily identifiable cause.
+Vision deterioration in this second group isn’t always the result of something wrong with your eyes.

-Factors like these could point to larger physiological issues.
-For reasons like these, you should go to the emergency room.
+Factors like these could point to more severe physiological issues.
+For such reasons, you should go to the ER.

 Emergencies for Eye Doctors

-Optometrists are not usually the first line of defense for urgent care related to eye emergencies.
-Our offices are equipped to examine, diagnose, treat and manage diseases and disorders of the eye, which are a little “slower moving” than a sudden eye injury.
+Optometrists are not usually the first line of defense for urgent, emergency eye care.
+We equip our offices to examine, diagnose, treat and manage eye diseases and disorders, which are a bit slower moving than a sudden eye injury.

-Additionally, eye care emergencies may have complications that might require other medical specialists unrelated to examining the condition of your eyes, like surgeons or neurologists.
-To accelerate the first aid process, a visit to the hospital E.R. is the simplest answer to minimize the chance of long-term injury to your eye or vision.
+Additionally, eye care emergencies may have complications that might require medical specialists unrelated to examining your eye’s condition, like surgeons or neurologists.
+To speed the first aid process, an ER visit is the simplest answer to minimize your chances of long-term eye or vision injury.

 What Should I Go to the ER For?